lucienqchen/lol-match-prediction/README.md

 Using *sklearn's* built-in GridSearchCV, I found that the best parameters were using entropy as the criterion, using a max depth of 11 and using 110 estimators.

-Overall, our model's performance significantly improved on the training data, achieving a score of 0.8030 whereas the performance only slighty improved on testing data, achieving a score of 0.7133, but an improvement nonetheless.
+Overall, our model's performance significantly improved on the training data, achieving a score of 0.8030 whereas the performance only slighty improved on testing data, achieving a score of 0.7133.
+Regardless, our model was able to predict more accurately for both the training and testing datasets.

 As before, here are the feature_importances for our model: